aakarner/ctpp-analysis/README.md

 I'm still trying to work out what's included in the flow lookup table, but the place-of-work and place-of-residence lookups seem to be what you'd expect -- a GEOID cross-referenced with its higher-level geographic information.

-# CTPP structure

-The CTPP consists of three "parts."
-Understanding the data that underlie each part is key to understanding the CTPP:
-* Part 1 summarizes information about commuters at their place of residence (i.e. commute trip origins).
-It can answer questions like "What share of commuters ?"
-* Part 2 summarizes information about commuters at their place of work (i.e. commute trip destinations).
-It can answer questions like "What share of commuters arriving in a particular county drive alone to work?"
-* Part 3 summarizes flows of commuters between oriigns and destinations.

-Different cross-tabulations of